collinli2022/eye_shine/README.md

 # Order
 Camera at middle (white) line at 6.5 inches up
-Servo is to the right (me) or left of camera pointing at me Based on my camera and servo
+Servo is to the right (me) or left of camera pointing at me 2 inches from the midline Based on my camera and servo

 	my Right 124 deg (bottom servo); x-axis : 40 pixel